spatidube/capstone-3/README.md

 - **Database Connection Errors**: The application initially failed to connect to MySQL due to incorrect configuration in the properties file.
 - **Dynamic Filtering**: Designing flexible filtering logic using query parameters proved more complex than expected.
-- **Time Constraints**: Completing the project in three days demanded clear priorities and rapid development cycles.

 ---